 Charquicán is a very seasonal dish in Chile.
-If it’s summer and in-season green beans, peas, and corn are added.
-Same with other vegetables.
+If it’s summer and in-season, green beans, peas, and corn are added.
+It is the same with other vegetables.
 It is still cooked with pumpkin and always faithful potatoes if it is winter.

 The name derives from the use of jerky in the preparation.
 Charqui (jerky) is any smoked and dried meat.
 It could be horse jerky, beef, or even fish.
 Before refrigerators were popular, this is how meat was preserved.
 Making it with fresh beef is more common, but the name remains.